 Recently I’ve watched in awe on Instagram as people go diving in the ocean on a single breath swimming through caves and taking you on underwater journeys that seem far too long to be without a tank of oxygen.

 I decided that freediving was something I wanted to learn.
-I figured it could only give me more confidence and composure during long hold downs when I wipe out surfing and that it could take my snorkeling and spearfishing experience to a whole new level.
+I figured it could only give me more confidence and composure during long hold downs when I wipe out surfing and that it could take my diving and spearfishing experience to a whole new level.

 FREEDIVING INSTRUCTORS INTERNATIONAL